Matherunner/hldoc/source/game.rst

 Non-shared RNG
 ~~~~~~~~~~~~~~

-The code for the non-shared RNG is not publicly available.
-Nevertheless, the Xash3D engine and the leaked Half-Life 2 source code provide the same non-shared RNG code in C++.
+The code for the non-shared RNG is not officially publicly available.
+Nevertheless, we do not need to resort to reverse engineering as the C++ code for the non-shared RNG is available in the Xash3D engine code, the ReHLDS project, and the leaked Half-Life 2 source code, all of which look almost identical.
 The non-shared RNG is considerably more complex than the shared RNG.
-The non-shared RNG is used much more in the game for computations of bullet spreads (such as ``FireBullets``), explosion targets (``BodyTarget``), grenade tumbling velocities, delay between entity "thinks", NPC talking sequences, sounds, etc.
+The non-shared RNG is used much more in Half-Life than the shared RNG.
+Examples of the uses of the non-shared RNG include the randomisation of the player's explosion target position, grenade tumbling velocities, delays between entity "thinks", NPC talking sequences and general behaviours, the pitches of sounds, cosmetics and effects, and much more.

-.. note:: expansion needed
+Given the complexity of the non-shared RNG algorithm, we will not attempt to describe how it works here.
+We can say that it appears to be seeded based on the current unix timestamp.
+This meant that, in principle, we can change the system clock and restart Half-Life to alter the random behaviours and phenomena in the game.
+There are two functions exposed to the users to obtain the next random value: the integer version :math:`\mathfrak{R}_{\mathit{NS}}(S,l,h)` and the floating point version :math:`\mathfrak{R}_{\mathit{NS}}(S,l,h)`.
+Both of these rely on some global state :math:`S`.

 .. _frame rate: